ab5181/hpc-repo/README.md

 # Running Pruning
+- Dependencies
+  - sklearn
+  - transfromers
+  - datasets
+  - torch
+  - textpruner
+  - evaluate
+  - matplotlib
+Use the given notebook to download and preprocess the sst2 evaluation dataset from huggingface datasets library Initialize the Roberta Large model from huggingface finetuned on SST2 We then run multiple iteration of pruning using textpruner with varying FFN dim size, number of heads and plot the accuracies in each setting

 # Running Knowledge Distillation
+- Dependencies
+  - sklearn
+  - transfromers
+  - datasets
+  - torch
+  - textbrewer
+  - evaluate

+ Use the given notebook to download and preprocess the sst2 dataset from huggingface datasets library The notebook goes on to initialize a student and teacher model using the RobertaConfig from transformers We then use the textbrewer library to specify loss function, intermmediate losses and train the student model At the end we summarize the model size and compute accuracies for student and teacher
 # Running Quantization

 There are two ways to run and compare the affects of integer quantization.